RokasPuzonas/sudoku-solver/README.md

 Usage
 ============

-The application can by launched with the following command:
+The application can be launched with the following command:
 ```bash
 python main.py
 ```